 Layering up for Fall and Winter Cycling

 Summer cycling is easy, right?
 Throw on a pair of bibs, a jersey, socks, and shoes and you're out the door.
 But, as temperatures start to drop, you will be compelled to dedicate a wee bit more of your routine to gearing up accordingly.
 Luckily, with practice, fall and winter cycling can become just as easy as summer cycling.

-We advocate the ‘sandwich’ approach to dressing for cold weather cycling.
-The ‘bread’ is a solid base layer and outer shell while the ‘peanut butter and jelly’ is a combination of various mid-layer options depending on just how cold it is and how hard you will be riding.
+We advocate the 'sandwich' approach to dressing for fall and winter cycling.
+The 'bread' is a solid base layer and outer shell while the 'peanut butter and jelly' is a combination of various mid-layer options depending on just how cold it is and how hard you will be riding.
 Not only does this allow for more warmth and breathability, but also allows for adding and removing layers as the temperature fluctuates throughout a ride.